Damien3008/HeatWave/README.md

 └── asset/
     └── report.pdf            # Detailed project report
 ```

-## 🔄 Future Improvements
-- Implementation of adaptive time-stepping
-- Support for non-uniform grids
-- Extension to 3D problems
-- Integration of more boundary condition types

 ## 📜 License
 This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.